What risk assessment is required for school Orienteering

 - 2. Park Terrain

 - Park terrain is defined in the Risk Assessment as terrain "that is modified, semi-natural or managed with clearly defined containment features".
 Park terrain is rated as Medium Risk and a Risk Assessment is required.
-A Level O coaching qualification or appropriate skills and experience is required to conduct the event.
+An Orienteering Instructor coaching qualification or appropriate skills and experience is required to conduct the event.

 - 3. Bush Terrain

-- A bush land setting is defined as "one that is natural, generally unmodified with little, no or poorly defined containment features".
-Rated as High Risk by EQ, a Risk Assessment is required with a Level 1 Orienteering coach required to conduct the event.
+- A bushland setting is defined as "one that is natural, generally unmodified with little, no or poorly defined containment features".
+Rated as High Risk by EQ, a Risk Assessment is required A Learn and Play Orienteering coaching qualification is also required to conduct the event.